* This is the Professional Version. *

 Persistent disease is usually treated with chemotherapy.
-Treatment is considered successful if at least 3 consecutive serum β-hCG measurements at 1-wk intervals are normal.
-Typically, oral contraceptives (any is acceptable) are given for 6 to 12 mo; alternatively, any effective contraceptive method can be used.
+Treatment is considered successful if at least 3 consecutive serum beta-hCG measurements at 1-wk intervals are normal.
+Pregnancy should be prevented for 6 mo after treatment because pregnancy would increase beta-hCG levels, making it difficult to determine whether treatment has been successful.
+Typically, oral contraceptives (any is acceptable) are given for 6 mo; alternatively, any effective contraceptive method can be used.

 Nonmetastatic disease can be treated with a single chemotherapy drug (methotrexate or dactinomycin).
 Alternatively, hysterectomy is considered for patients > 40 or those desiring sterilization and may be required for those with severe infection or uncontrolled bleeding.
 If single-drug chemotherapy is ineffective, hysterectomy or multidrug chemotherapy is indicated.
 Virtually 100% of patients with nonmetastatic disease can be cured.

 Low-risk metastatic disease is treated with single-drug or multidrug chemotherapy.
 High-risk metastatic disease requires aggressive multidrug chemotherapy.
 Cure rates are 90 to 95% for low-risk and 60 to 80% for high-risk disease.

 Hydatidiform mole recurs in about 1% of subsequent pregnancies.
 Patients who have had a mole require ultrasonography early in subsequent pregnancies, and the placenta should be sent for pathologic evaluation.